BryanJenksCommunity/Talks/2021-05-15 FCC-Git-0-to-Production/README.md

 ---

-## Differences Between Git For Personal Projects and Git For Production
+## Differences Between Git For Personal Projects & Git For Production

 ---